oracle/cluster-api-provider-oci/docs/src/gs/externally-managed-cluster-infrastructure.md

 In the above spec, note that name has to be mentioned for Subnet/NSG.
 This is so that Kubernetes can merge the list properly when there is an update.

-## Example spec for externally managed VCN, Subnet and Gateways, but the other networking components self managed
+## Example spec for externally managed VCN, Subnet, Internet Gateway, Nat Gateway, Service Gateway and routing table, but the other networking components are still managed by CAPOCI (e.g. Network Security Groups)

 Example spec is given below